Bike riding on the railroad: Rail bikes in Thorndike

 In her defense, did any of us ever consider the existence of rail bikes?

-But they do exist, these two-seater, pedal-powered contraptions of ingenuity and joy.
-And several of them are docked not too far away on the former Belfast & Moosehead Lake Railroad in Thorndike, Maine.
+They do exist, these two-seater, pedal-powered contraptions of ingenuity and joy.
+And several of them are docked not too far away on the former Belfast & Moosehead Lake Railroad in Thorndike.

 The rail bikes are owned and operated by Brooks Preservation Society, which is dedicated to protecting, preserving and celebrating historic structures and artifacts in Brooks and surrounding communities.
 The organization purchased the rail bikes in 2007 from a company in New Hampshire as a way to get people involved in the use of the tracks.